Have Questions? We Have Answers.

-No. Please provide a bagged lunch for your student for each day of camp.
+No. Please provide a bagged lunch for your student for each day of the program.

 What is the point of Moola?
 What happens if my child wins?

-Throughout the week, your student will be competing for Moola, which serves as our monetary system.
-At the end of the week, the student who has earned the most Moola will win a $50 investment into an investment account of your choosing.
+Throughout all Wealthy Habits programs, students compete for Moola, which serves as our monetary reward system.
+At the end of the program, the student who has earned the most Moola wins a $50 investment into an investment account of your choosing.

 Will my child bring home any of the course materials?